Sindri-Labs/sindri-resources/README.md

 # Circom
 ## Requirements
-- The main component file of your circom circuit must be named `main.circom`
+- The main component file of your circom circuit must be named `circuit.circom`
 - All code imports must use relative paths

 ## Structure
 ```
 my_repo/
-    main.circom
+    circuit.circom
     supplementary.circom
 ```
 ## How to compress properly